fortefelipeff/OptimumG-License-Dashboard---Internship-test/README.md

 4. Commit frequently with descriptive messages (see git history for examples).

 Manual test checklist:
-- Activate a trial license and verify status transitions (pending ? active).
+- Activate a trial license and verify status transitions (pending, active).
 - Deactivate a machine and confirm slots and status update.
 - Attempt to activate beyond limit and confirm backend rejection.
 - Observe remaining days and expired status for past-due licenses.